 EV Code Signing Certificate: A Code Signing Certificate validated and issued in accordance the EV Code Signing requirements.

-EV Guidelines: The CA/Browser Forum Guidelines for the Issuance and Management of Extended Validation Certificates, version 1.7.2.
+EV Guidelines: The CA/Browser Forum Guidelines for the Issuance and Management of Extended Validation Certificates.

 High Risk Region of Concern (HRRC): As set forth in Appendix D, a geographic location where the detected number of Code Signing Certificates associated with signed Suspect Code exceeds 5% of the total number of detected Code Signing Certificates originating or associated with the same geographic area.